Rules and Guidelines

 Rick will be overseeing and implementing the MicMac training and coaching program.
 He will also be coaching our Jr. Competitive and Adult Competitive program.

-Maya Foster Thompson, Coach – Adult Learn to Row, Sumer Camps
+Mark Sebestik, Coach – Master’s Learn to Row, Novice

 Angela started rowing as a Junior in 1998, right here at Mic Mac AAC.
 In 2001 she rowed with team Nova Scotia at the Canada Games, competing in the W8+.
 Soon after, she was recruited by Halifax Rowing Club to cox their master’s women’s 8+ crew that went on to compete at the Head of the Charles Regatta in Boston.
 In 2006 Angela taught Learn-to-Row at the Vancouver Rowing Club, sharing her knowledge and love for the sport to the eager new athletes.
 After a few years hiatus from rowing she came back to rowing in NS, and rowed for several years at Halifax Rowing Club and Mic Mac AAC.
-After successfully leading the Adult Masters Competitive program since 2017, she is excited to continue on the coach for this program in 2019.
+After successfully leading the Adult Masters Competitive program from 2017 to 2019.
+Angela now coaches the University Programs.

 A committed group of volunteers serves as the Steering Committee for the MMAAC Rowing Club.
 They manage all aspects of club operations including membership, programming, staffing, finances, equipment, and facilities.